luigifcruz/CyberEther/docs/plugins.md

 category: Development
 ---

+> [!WARNING]
+>
+> Plugin bundles are experimental.
+The format, ABI, tooling, and loader behavior can change at any time.

-CyberEther plugins are shared libraries that register blocks and modules when loaded.
+CyberEther plugins are `.cep` bundles that contain one or more shared libraries, a manifest, and optional example flowgraphs.
 They are useful for keeping custom processing blocks outside the main CyberEther source tree while still using CyberEther's block, module, scheduler, runtime, and memory APIs.

 ## Starting From The Blueprint